Lincoln, Massachusetts: History

 Paul Revere was captured by British soldiers in Lincoln on the night of April 18, 1775.
 Minutemen from Lincoln were the first to arrive to reinforce the colonists protecting American stores of ammunition and arms in Concord.
 Colonel Abijah Pierce of Lincoln led his troops, armed with a cane.
 He upgraded his weapon to a British musket after the battle.
 Five British soldiers who fell in Lincoln are buried in the town cemetery.
 A substantial portion of the first battle of the Revolutionary War, the Battle of Lexington and Concord, was fought in Lincoln.

 Reverend Charles Stearns (1753–1826), a Harvard-trained minister, served the Congregational Church in Lincoln from late 1781 until his death.
 Only a handful of his sermons were printed, most in the early 19th century.
 In addition, Stearns was principal of the Liberal School, a relatively progressive and coeducational institution that opened in early 1793.
 While at the school, Stearns wrote and published a number of education-related works, including Dramatic Dialogues for Use in Schools (1798), a collection of 30 original plays that were performed by the students.
 After the school closed in 1808, Stearns continued to tutor students privately.
 Among his pupils were Nathan Brooks, a Concord lawyer, and George Russell, a Lincoln physician.
 Stearns's published works can be accessed at Early American Imprints, a microform and digital collection produced by the American Antiquarian Society.
 A summary article that surveys Stearns as a producer of children's drama is "The Dramatic Dialogues of Charles Stearns: An Appreciation" by Jonathan Levy, in Spotlight on the Child: Studies in the History of American Children's Theatre, ed.
 Roger L. Bedard and C. John Tolch (New York: Greenwood, 1989): 5–24.

 Education

+The Lincoln School District operates elementary and middle schools, while the zoned high school is Lincoln-Sudbury Regional High School, in Sudbury, of the school district of that name.

-Lincoln is home to one public K–8 school, the Lincoln School.
-High School students attend Lincoln-Sudbury Regional High School in Sudbury.
+Lincoln's non-base area is home to one public K–8 school, the Lincoln School.
 In December 2018, voters in Lincoln approved the construction of a new K–8 school building and a Proposition 2 1/2 property tax override to pay for the school.
 To date $80 million financing has been raised via bond issuance for a $93.9 million renovation project at Lincoln School.

+The on-post K-8 school Hanscom School of Hanscom Air Force Base, a base which is partially in Lincoln, is operated the Lincoln School District.
+Dependents of active duty military living on the base are sent to Bedford High School of the Bedford School District.
+High school students living on the base who are not dependents of active duty military personnel are sent to Lincoln-Sudbury Regional High.

+The private school The Carroll School maintains its middle school in Lincoln.

 Geography

 Lincoln has a total area of 15.0 sqmi, of which 14.4 sqmi is land and 0.6 sqmi is water, representing 4.26% of the town's total area.
-(Source: United States Census Bureau).
+(Source: United States Census Bureau.)